Summary

 About

-I remain passionate about nineteenth-century Britain, and believe that we still have much to learn about this fascinating period and that it can tell us a great deal about the nature of contemporary Britain.
-Whether it’s the Luddites, the Chartists or the evolution of the electoral system, it is important that we as historians continue to research and reflect on these topics and communicate our findings to a wide range of audiences.
+I work mainly on nineteenth-century British political and cultural history, with research specialisms in the history of popular politics and protest, the visual and material culture of politics, and the history of emotions.
+I remain passionate about nineteenth-century Britain, and believe that we still have much to learn about this fascinating period.
+Whether it's the Luddites, the Chartists, or the lives of artisans and millworkers - groups at the centre of my research - it is important that we as historians continue to research and reflect on these topics and communicate our findings to a wide range of audiences.

 Political and social history of modern Britain; radical politics and protest.